daftspunk/pond/README.md

 ## UX notes

 * Do not use animation without purpose (for decoration).
-* Use Icomoon icon set.
+* Use Icomoon icon set or Font Awesome.
 * Avoid half-pixels in icons.

 ## Target system requirements